DEFNA/defna.org/_posts/2024-05-28-djangocon-us-call-for-venue-proposal-2025.md

 permalink: /announcements/2024/5/9/djangocon-us-call-for-venue-proposal-2025/
 ---

+_Edit 2024-07-30:_ We did not receive any submissions by the original deadline of July 28th.
+We are extending it to August 13th, 2024.

 We’re in the middle of planning DjangoCon US 2024, so it’s time to think about 2025!
 Where will we be next year?
 We need your help in making that decision!

 So you want your city to host DjangoCon US?
 Hurrah!
 We’re delighted by your interest.
 Here’s what you need to know, and what we need to know, to consider your proposal.